sebastien-plutniak/archeoviz/README.md

 points (located by a triplet of x, y and z coordinates) and, on the other hand, more or less imprecisely with lines, planes, or within volumes (with different sets of x, y and/or z value pairs).
-In `archeoViz`, a distinction is made between exact locations (points) and other vague types of locations (lines, planes, volumes).
+In `archeoViz`, a distinction is made between exact location (points) and other types of vague location (located on lines, planes, and volumes).
 Both types of locations (exact and vague) can be displayed, and location uncertainties can also be visualised as lines, planes and volumes.
-This last option is resource intensive, and using it with too much data can slow down the application considerably.
+This last option is resource intensive, and using it with too much data can significantly slow down the application.

 ### Objects category